-While doing my fire damage cleanup process over the years, I’ve witnessed many factors that can result in home fires.
+While doing fire damage cleanup process over the years, we’ve witnessed many factors that can result in home fires.
 Most of these factors are preventable and easy to spot.
 And contrary to popular belief, fire damage is not always caused by faulty wiring or old appliances.
 Plenty of other things can cause fires in your home.

 Here are some of the common signs that lead to fires:

 - Electrical issues: Ensure you always have working smoke alarms and that the batteries are changed regularly.
 Check your electrical outlets for signs of wear and tear.
 If you notice anything unusual, call an electrician to come and inspect them.